 Orientation to Online Study

-Graduate students who would like to see what an online class is like may want to examine an online orientation to distance education at UMUC.
-Students may also log in as a guest to WebTycho.
-A free WebTycho orientation class (WEBT 101) is available at tychousa.umuc.edu/help.nsf/htmlmedia/tour.html.
+Students who would like to see what an online class is like may want to register for UMUC 411—a free weeklong orientation to online learning.
+Students may also log in as a guest to WebTycho at tychousa.umuc.edu.
+A free WebTycho orientation class (WEBT 101) is available at http://tychousa.umuc.edu/wtdocs/tychotour/index.html.